z5267282/mve-tests/README.md

 - ie. `../mve` should be the path to access `mve`.

+# Environment Configuration

+The script `setup-env` should be sourced all tests.
+This includes the config generation.
+The following config options can be set using `JSON` as environmnet variables.
+All other options are set according to the default configuration.

+- `RECENT`

 # Config

 The default config `testing` is stored and exported as an environment variable `$CONFIG`.